Funding for Long-Term Global Health Projects

 Upon returning to Chicago, students are eligible to apply for up to $500 in funding to attend an academic conference where they will present their work relating to the global health project.

-The Havey Institute for Global Health and initiatives like the Global Health Experience Awards are funded through grants and generous donations from individuals, families, and public and private organizations and foundations that share our passion.
-Join us, and help us improve health around the world.
+The Havey Institute for Global Health like the Global Health Experience Awards are funded through grants and generous donations from individuals, families, and public and private organizations and foundations that share our passion.
+Join us and help us improve health around the world.

 The proposed global health project should establish clear and specific learning objectives for the medical student, such as the objectives listed below.
 These objectives are suggestions and not exhaustive.
 Students are encouraged to work with their mentor to clarify objectives for their own project.